jradd/django-newproj-template/readme.md

 * freetype
 * Xapian

-It sets up a new project called myproject in a virtual environment named djangoproj and connects that to a PostgreSQL database called django_db.
+Additionally, the Vagrantfile sets up a new Django project called _myproject_ in a virtual environment named _djangoproj_ and connects that to a PostgreSQL database called _django_db_.

 ## Legend